 Nose to Tail Packaging.

-Lactips is an edible plastic made from a milk protein base and obtained in the form of pellets.
+Lactips is an edible plastic made from milk protein and produced in the form of pellets.
 The production is an industrial process that allows rapid production in large quantities.
 The thermoplastic, water-soluble pellets dissolve in both hot and cold water and are completely degradable.
 They also have excellent barrier properties.
 The material is particularly sustainable because it can be used to process milk that is no longer suitable for consumption.
 In this way, production surpluses and leftovers are put to useful further processing.
-The OK home compost label of TÜV Austria certifies that Lactips can be composted at home in a period of 6 months and without heavy metal residues.
+The OK home compost label from TÜV Austria certifies that Lactips can be composted at home for a period of 6 months without any heavy metal residues.
 Lactips is particularly used in the manufacture of films and thermoformed items and is an ecological, sustainable alternative to conventional (non-edible) materials.

 We turn the packaging into an ingredient